Finite Pinwheel Scheduling: the k-Visits Problem: Conclusion

 Our work highlights that finite versions of $\PWS$ are strongly NP-complete, also implying strong NP-hardness for a natural generalization of the infinite version, which we call $\TPWS$.
 Thus, we show that \textsc{Pinwheel Scheduling} becomes strongly NP-hard when the deadline of each task is allowed to change once during the schedule, which may provide insight towards settling the long-standing open questions concerning the time complexity of the problem.

 Our findings lead to several interesting directions for future work.
 One such direction is to explore special cases in which $\twoV$ is tractable.
-We believe there may exist an FPT algorithm parameterized by the \emph{number of numbers}, which is a common parameterization for numerical matching problems~\cite{Number_of_numbers}; we already showed that the problem is tractable when there are only up to two distinct numbers.
-Also, since $\twoV$ is in P for distinct deadlines, there may exist an FPT algorithm parameterized by the \emph{maximum multiplicity} of the input elements.
+We believe there may exist an FPT algorithm parameterized by the \emph{number of numbers}, which is a common parameterization for numerical matching problems~\cite{Number_of_numbers}; we already showed that the problem is tractable when there are up to two distinct numbers.
+Also, since $\twoV$ is in P for distinct deadlines, there may exist an FPT algorithm parameterized by some parameter related to the multiplicity of the input elements.
+Note, however, that further work has proven that \twoV\ is strongly NP-complete even for maximum multiplicity $2$~\cite{ICALP_kVisits}.
 Another natural direction for future research is to study the complexity of the $k$-\textsc{Visits} problem for $k>2$.
 We conjecture that $3$-\textsc{Visits} is strongly NP-complete even for distinct deadlines.

 The $\kV$ problem that we studied here can be modeled by an agent traversing a complete graph with deadlines.
 Equivalently, the problem can be modeled by a star graph where the center is a special node with no deadline.
 Hence, a natural direction for future work is to study the $\kV$ problem in other graph classes, e.g. lines or comb graphs.
 This could help identify additional tractable instances for deadline-based problems.